jindrichmynarz/dissertation/parts/tensor_factorization.md

 Consequently, setting $r$ to an appropriate value is a key trade-off to be made when tuning RESCAL.

 RESCAL uses distinct latent representations of entities as subjects and objects, which enables efficient information propagation to capture correlations over long-range relational chains [@Nickel2013c, p.
 619] that may span heterogeneous relations.
-In this way, RESCAL is able to leverage contextual data that is more distant in the relational graph for collective learning, which we described in the [@sec:srl].
+In this way, RESCAL is able to leverage contextual data that is more distant in the relational graph for collective learning, which we described in [Section @sec:srl].
 Unlike other factorization methods that cannot model collective learning sufficiently, *"the main advantage of RESCAL, if compared to other tensor factorizations, is that it can exploit a collective learning effect when applied to relational data"* [@Nickel2012, p.
 272].

 RESCAL achieves leading performance for link prediction tasks.